|< How to adjust the position of a view using its offset||How to stack modifiers to create more advanced effects >|

-padding() modifier lets us add some space around a view, and the
+padding() modifier lets us add some spacing around a view, and the

-As an example, this creates a text view with a black background and white foreground, then adds system default padding to it:
+As an example, this creates a text view with a red background and white foreground, then adds system default padding to it:

 And this adds system default padding then sets a red background color and a white foreground: